nickknw/nickknowlson.com/_posts/2013-04-16-why-maybe-is-better-than-null.markdown

 _having_ to throw an exception and terminate gracefully because _the bug has already been fixed!_

+<h4><a id="real-problem" href="#real-problem" class="header_link">The real
+problem is people not properly reasoning about their functions, that isn't the fault of null.</a> </h4>

+Sure, that is one way to look at it: it's not `null`'s fault, it is the programmer's fault.
+If you take this view then `null` is just one of the tools used to represent emptiness and invalid values.
+But it isn't a very good tool, or at least not as good as it could be.

+Maybe is a tool that fills the same gap as null but is much more helpful to programmers.
+It helps directly address the core problem of "people not properly reasoning about their functions" by pointing out mistakes in reasoning earlier.
+With it you can statically verify that all null checks are made, and eliminate an entire class of run-time errors.

+It is not a silver bullet, but it **is** a better tool.

 <h4><a id="default-value" href="#default-value" class="header_link">Null is meaningful!
-What if a value cannot have any meaningful default value?</a></h4>
+What if a value cannot have any meaningful default value?</a> </h4>

 Then either wait until it has a meaningful value to put in it or wrap it in Maybe and give it a value of Nothing.
 That's what Maybe is for - To provide a type-checkable alternative to `null`!

 <h4><a id="same-thing" href="#same-thing" class="header_link">So you're still testing against null, except that it's called Nothing.
-What have we gained?</a></h4>
+What have we gained?</a> </h4>

-We have gained earlier detection of errors.
+We have gained earlier detection of an entire class of errors!
 Now if there is a missed check for an empty value you will find out at compile-time rather than run-time.
 The user doesn't see the error, it is fixed before it gets outside the developer's computer.

-<h4><a id="safe-invoke" href="#safe-invoke" class="header_link">I think the safe-invoke operator in Groovy/Kotlin/Fantom is better than Maybe.</a></h4>
+<h4><a id="safe-invoke" href="#safe-invoke" class="header_link">I think the safe-invoke operator in Groovy/Kotlin/Fantom/CoffeeScript is better than Maybe.</a> </h4>

 I'm going to talk about Kotlin and Fantom separately in the next section because they're special.

-In Groovy, the safe invoke operator (`?.`) lets you safely call a method or access a field on an object that may be null.
+In Groovy/CoffeeScript, the safe invoke operator (`?.`) lets you safely call a method or access a field on an object that may be null.
 If the object IS `null` then the method/field just returns `null` as well, instead of an exception being thrown.